Chuhtra/Extended-SimGNN-with-LSH/README.md

 <p align="justify">

 ### Requirements
-The codebase is implemented in **Python 3.6** and needed package versions used for development are below. **CUDA 10.1** needs to be installed.
+The codebase is implemented in **Python 3.6** and needed package versions used for development are below.
 ```
 lshashpy3==0.0.8
 texttable==1.6.2